Are you looking for elementary music activities for your lesson plans? Don’t miss these FUN, simple ideas for your classroom.

 Books Make Perfect Elementary Music Activities

 Books are a staple in elementary music classes.
-If you have never used TumbleBooks online E-books, click to see more about using TumbleBooks for Elementary Music Classes.
+If you have never used TumbleBooks online E-books, click to see more about using TumbleBooks in Elementary Music Classes.
 They have some great titles for the music classroom including two Joshua Bell stories.
 They even have a series of sing-along books!

 The Best Mariachi in the World, by J.D.
 Smith with illustrations by Dani Jones is perfect to introduce Mariachi music and Cinco de Mayo.